benridley/hiera_tss/README.md

 ### Requirements

-Only dependencies are the net/http and json gems for Ruby which ship with Puppet.
+Only dependencies are the net/http and json gems for Ruby which you should already have if you're running Puppet.

 ### Configuration